tyler-marr/ipmininet/docs/tc.rst

 computations to shape the bandwidth will be messed by the potentially large netem queue placed afterwards.

-To accurately model delay and bandwidth, we advise you to create two switches between each pair of nodes that you want to link and place delay, loss and any other tc-netem requirements on switch interfaces while leaving the bandwidth shaping on the original nodes.
+To accurately model delay and bandwidth, we advise you to create one switch between each pair of nodes that you want to link and place delay, loss and any other tc-netem requirements on switch interfaces while leaving the bandwidth shaping on the original nodes.